Booking Abandoned Automation

 **Note:** If the customer does not complete the checkout within 60 minutes of initiating a booking, it is considered abandoned.
 The reminder message will be sent automatically once the automation is turned on.

-If you have already set up the WhatsApp / SMS template for the Booking abandoned event, then jump to this section.
+If you have already set up the WhatsApp / SMS template for the **Booking abandoned** event, then jump to this [section](#b.-adding-the-whatsapp-sms-template-to-the-automated-workflow).&#x20;

 1. **Navigate to WhatsApp Templates**